Brayan-has/Brayan-Has/README.md

 ---

 ## About Me
-I'am a Backend Developer with training in Software Analysis and Development, and experience in IT support and web development.
+Backend Developer with training in Software Analysis and Development, and experience in IT support and web development.
 I work with technologies such as Laravel, Node.js, Git, MySQL, PhpMyAdmin, PHP, and Docker, with a strong interest in applying my knowledge to build scalable and secure solutions.

 ---